MicrosoftDocs/Viva/Viva/glint/setup/set-up-distribution-lists.md

 ## View how a Distribution List was populated

-From the Distribution Lists page, the far-right column entitled **Membership Type** defines if the list in that row has been populated manually, by attribute rules, or both.
+From the Distribution Lists page, the far-right column entitled **Membership Type** defines if that list has been populated manually, by attribute rules, or both.

 > [!Note]
-> If a distribution list is populated by an Import, it will have the membership type "Manual".
+> If a distribution list is populated by an Import, it will have the membership type "Manual."

 ## Use the dynamic Distribution Lists functionality
 Your decision whether to use manual population or attribute rule population should be guided by these principles:

-- If membership type is based on Attribute Rules and a user is manually added in the platform, employee data file imports (i.e., Rubicon) will automatically update the Distribution List.</li>
+- If membership type is based on Attribute Rules and a user is manually added in the platform, employee data file imports will automatically update the Distribution List.
-- If the Distribution List began manually, adding attribute rules will change the list to include both Attribute Rules and Manual.</li>
+- If the Distribution List began manually, adding attribute rules will change the list to include both Attribute Rules and Manual.
-- If a manually added member is deleted and they match the filter criteria, they'll still appear in the Distribution List, but the Added by method will change from Manual to Attribute Rules.
+- If a manually added member is deleted and they match the filter criteria, they'll still appear in the Distribution List, but the *Added by* method will change from Manual to Attribute Rules.

 > [!IMPORTANT]
 > Importing users to an Attribute Rules Distribution List removes existing rules.
   - Activate the **Preserve the employees already in this distribution** list functionality to convert membership type to **Manual** for existing users.</li>
   - Uncheck to deactivate and remove the users based on the rules, and only include those in the import file.

-> [!IMPORTANT]
+> [!TIP]
 > Next step: [Set up Schedule page in Program Summary](/../../schedule-setup.md)